CaterpyOwO/mjsr/README.md

 This is a minimalistic WebGL/Canvas2d 3d renderer.
 Designed with simplicity in mind.

-## Importing

-Download `main.js` from `dist/` or build it yourself with webpack using `npm run build`.
+To use it download `mjsr.js` from the releases tab, or build it yourself with webpack using `npm i && npm run build`.
 Then include it in your html file with:
 ```html
 <script src="path/to/main.js"></script>
 ```

+You can also use the `serve.js` file supplied to host a HTTP server on port 8080, to use mjsr without need of bundling it with webpack.

 ## Example of usage